cloudify-cosmo/docs.getcloudify.org/content/blueprints/gcp.md

 ## cloudify.gcp.nodes.Image
 **Derived From:** [cloudify.nodes.Root]({{< relref "blueprints/built-in-types.md" >}})

-A stored image which can be used as the base for newly created Instances.
+A stored image that can be used as the base for newly-created instances.